-It was all smiles at Sewerage & Water Board’s monthly Board meeting earlier this month.
+It was all smiles at Sewerage & Water Board’s monthly Board meeting.
 The S&WB Water Dogz received yet another operations team victory, this time in Texas.
 This is their third state championship win.

 In March 2017 the Sewerage and Water Board was awarded the Environmental Leadership Program (ELP) Municipality Achievement Award in Community Environmental Outreach for its Growing Water Literacy Program.

 Also, SWB’s “Water Dogz” competitive operations team won two First Place state titles at the Regional Water Environment Association Annual Conference.
 The Dogz took home a First Place win in the Maintenance Event and First Place in the Safety Event in Lafayette, LA.